Skip to Main Content

 8. Personal statement

-• Describes student’s career goals, how this experience will help student achieve them, and what student has accomplished thus far in pursuit of those goals.
+• Personal statement should describe student’s career goals, how this experience will help student achieve them, and what student has accomplished thus far in pursuit of those goals.

-• Also included should be what cultural opportunities student will pursue during his/her stay.
+• Personal statement should also include cultural opportunities student will pursue during his/her stay at YSM outside of the clinical setting.

 9. A record of student TOEFL scores is REQUIRED if student is a non-native English speaker